 Our end goal and overall vision for Boleskine House is that it will become a historical landmark that will offer public accessibility and enjoyment in a way hitherto unavailable.
 This will be achieved in the following ways:

-Restoration: Boleskine House itself has been deemed by the Buildings at Risk Register of Scotland to be in “Ruinous Condition.”
-We intend on restoring Boleskine House to its original historical state.
-In addition, we aim to design its interior to a condition that is favourable to its historical legacy as a Jacobean and Georgian hunting lodge.
+Restoration: We intend on restoring Boleskine House with a sensitive, conservation-led approach to reinstate its original historical state.
+We aim to design its interior to a condition that is favourable to its historical legacy as a Jacobean and Georgian hunting lodge.
 The principle rooms which form the main part of the historical interest for the house will be open to the public.

-Beautification: The land on which the property sits has been neglected since at least Boleskine House has become uninhabitable.
-We aim to improve the land with the help and assistance of professional horticulturalists and to create gardens that will be publicly accessible for the enjoyment of all.
-This in turn we anticipate will help to increase the overall value of the land in the surrounding area and will attract visitors.
+Beautification: Our goals are to improve the land with the help and assistance of professional horticulturalists and to create gardens that will be publicly accessible for the enjoyment of all.
+This in turn will attract locals and tourists to enjoy the peace and tranquility that the bucolic landscape of Loch Ness has to offer.